-Part of the fun of Christmas and the holiday season is catching up with family and friends and helping out by sharing dishes at celebratory events.
-But preparing food for a lot of people can be risky especially at this time of the year when several generations get together.
+Entertaining is fun especially during Christmas and the holiday season when you catch up with family and friends or at other times of the year during celebratory events.
+But preparing food for a lot of people can be risky especially when several generations get together.
 Young children, the elderly, those with compromised immune systems and pregnant women can be severely affected by food poisoning.

 - the average home kitchen is not designed for cooking for a lot of people